-The Mission of Graduate Studies and Research (GSR) is to work collaboratively with all academic units to educate and train future scholars, teachers, researchers and professionals and to produce knowledge and research in the fields and areas in which they will work.
-To carry out this mission, GSR serves as the chief academic advocate for graduate education at FAMU, and is responsible for the following:
+The mission of the School of Graduate Studies Research (SGSR) is to work collaboratively with all academic units to educate and train future scholars, teachers, researchers and professionals and to produce knowledge and research in the fields and areas in which they will work.
+To carry out this mission, SGSR serves as the chief academic advocate for graduate education at FAMU, and is responsible for the following:

 - Recruiting, enrolling and retaining domestic and international students.

 - Managing graduate tuition waivers, fellowships, assistantships and scholarships.

 - Promoting, encouraging and supporting graduate student research.

 - Helping undergraduates prepare for and gain admittance to graduate school through the Graduate Feeder Scholars’ program.

 - Handling processes related to graduate faculty and creating programs that facilitate faculty development.